VenkiPhy6/oalexdump/README.md

 9. I built the Docker container and ran it.
 	1. I wrote up a Dockerfile and a docker-compose.yml.
 You can read them to understand the config.
 	2. I did `docker-compose build` and `docker-compose up -d`
-10. I ran some Python scripts.
-	1. I wrote `00_setupdb.py` to run the SQL commands from the `openalex-pg-schema.sql` file obtained [from the URL](https://github.com/ourresearch/openalex-documentation-scripts/blob/main/openalex-pg-schema.sql) mentioned in the docs.
-It is run on the PostGre containerized in the Docker.
-	2. I then run the `flatten-openalex-jsonl.py` script obtained [from the URL](https://github.com/ourresearch/openalex-documentation-scripts/blob/main/flatten-openalex-jsonl.py) mentioned in the docs.
+10. I then ran the rest of the scripts provided in the ['Load to your relational database' guide](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database) within the Docker container.
-		- I didn't have the mood to parallelize things as the docs suggested.
-But you are welcome to do so.